chowson/chowson.github.io/_posts/2015-08-26-sitecore-mvc-programmatically-add-renderings-with-caching.md

 @Html.Sitecore().Rendering("{00000000-0000-0000-0000-000000000000}")
 {% endhighlight %}

-<p>One important thing to note is that when adding a rendering statically, the cache settings specified on the sublayout/rendering
+<p>One important thing to note is that when adding a rendering programmatically, the cache settings specified on the sublayout/rendering
 definition item in Sitecore are <strong>NOT</strong> picked up.
 To define cache settings on the <em>Rendering</em> method, you must use a method overload to specify the caching behaviour on the rendering.
 There is no intuitive overload where you can pass in values for <em>Cacheable</em>
 or <em>VaryByData</em> as with the <em>WebControl</em>.
 To add caching to the example above, an anonymous type needs to be defined, for example:</p>